harrybaines/portfolio-website/_projects/2021-11-05-fpl-scout-scraper.md

 5. Find the scout picks `<div>` element.
 6. Take a screenshot of that element and return it to the user.

 This saves me a lot of time when I want to check the scout picks!

+The bot is deployed on Heroku.
 View the final result below:

 <video width="100%" height="500" controls playsinline muted>
   <source src="/assets/images/projects/2021-11-05-fpl-scout-scraper/bot.mp4" type="video/mp4">